sdesilva26/docker-spark/README.md

 1. Go to AWS and select EC2.
-2. Go to launch instance and select *'Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type'* as the image type.
+2. Go to launch instance and select *'Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type'* (you can us any instance type here, but this configuration worked for me) as the image type.
 3. Select t2.micro
 4. Set 'Number of instances' to 1 and leave everything else as default
 5. Click through to 'Configure Security Group' and select 'Create a new security group'